Detecting many-body Bell non-locality by solving Ising models: Abstract

 \section{Abstract}

-Bell non-locality represents the ultimate consequence of quantum entanglement, fundamentally undermining the classical tenet that spatially separated degrees of freedom possess objective attributes independently of the act of their measurement.
+Bell non-locality represents the ultimate consequence of quantum entanglement, fundamentally undermining the classical tenet that spatially-separated degrees of freedom possess objective attributes independently of the act of their measurement.
 Despite its importance, probing Bell non-locality in many-body systems is considered to be a formidable challenge, with a computational cost scaling exponentially with system size.
-Here we propose and validate an efficient variational scheme, based on the solution of inverse Ising problems, which in polynomial time can probe whether an arbitrary set of quantum data is compatible with a local theory; and, if not, it delivers a many-body Bell inequality violated by the quantum data.
+Here we propose and validate an efficient variational scheme, based on the solution of inverse Ising classical problems, which in polynomial time can probe whether an arbitrary set of quantum data is compatible with a local theory; and, if not, it delivers a many-body Bell inequality violated by the quantum data.
 We use our approach to unveil new many-body Bell inequalities, violated by suitable measurements on paradigmatic quantum states (the low-energy states of Heisenberg antiferromagnets), paving the way to systematic Bell tests in the many-body realm.

-Quantum correlations, such as entanglement \cite{Horodecki2009}, Einstein-Podolsky-Rosen correlations \cite{Uolaetal2019, Reidetal2009} and Bell correlations \cite{Brunneretal2014, Scaranibook}, are common features of microscopic ensembles of quantum degrees of freedom, such as the electronic and nuclear spins in atoms and molecules \cite{Dehollainetal2016}, or pairs of photons produced by parametric down-conversion \cite{Aspectetal1982}.
-The persistence of such correlations in many-body systems is a central issue, of both fundamental as well as technological interest: an obstruction to the scalability of quantum correlations would be the core feature of a putative quantum-to-classical transition \cite{Zurek1991,Schlosshauer2019}; and, in parallel, scalable quantum correlations are the essential resource for most of the quantum technologies of second generation \cite{Acinetal2018}.
+\emph{Introduction: Bell tests and quantum certification.} Quantum correlations, such as entanglement \cite{Horodecki2009}, Einstein-Podolsky-Rosen correlations \cite{Uolaetal2019,Reidetal2009} and Bell correlations \cite{Brunneretal2014,Scaranibook}, are common features of microscopic ensembles of quantum degrees of freedom (d.o.f), such as the electronic and nuclear spins in atoms and molecules \cite{Dehollainetal2016}, or pairs of photons produced by parametric down-conversion \cite{Aspectetal1982}.
+Their persistence in many-body systems is a central issue: an obstruction to the scalability of quantum correlations would be the core feature of a putative quantum-to-classical transition \cite{Zurek1991,Schlosshauer2019}; and, in parallel, they are the essential resource for most quantum technologies of second generation \cite{Acinetal2018}.
 In view of all this, the robust certification of quantum correlations in many-body systems stands as a central problem for theoretical as well as experimental quantum physics.